Jon Mani admits that he has always had a competitive streak—which is one of the reasons he enjoys going to court.

 They opened shop without any clients, “but as we started doing good work, our practice started to ramp up exponentially,” Mani says.

-One of the important cases Mani handled involved a collision between a barge and a pleasure craft, resulting in the deaths of two small children and their aunt.
+One of the important cases Mani handled involved a boat collision between a barge and a pleasure craft, resulting in the deaths of two small children and their aunt.
 He has also represented plaintiffs in a number of nursing home abuse cases.
 Those victories earned him a reputation as a lawyer who could handle complex and challenging personal cases.